Willie Phua: Retirement from television

-Phua had worked as a cameraman throughout Asia for well over three decades when he was pressured into retirement by a back that could no longer carry heavy camera equipment.
+Phua worked as a cameraman throughout Asia for well over three decades when he was pressured into retirement by a back that could no longer carry heavy camera equipment.
 He realised the need to retire when climbing Japan's Mount Fuji in 1993 on an assignment with ABC Tokyo correspondent Philip Williams and sound recordist Jone Chang, as Williams recalls: "As you get higher, it gets harder ... we were going with Willie and a couple of others and we were all carrying gear.
 There were ten stations to go through.
 Willie finally said, ‘You’ll have to go on without me.'
 It was in fact the end of the road for him, I think, symbolically and in a very real sense.
 He left the ABC and the industry very shortly after that."

 Phua was later invited to join the board of a Malaysian finance and entertainment company, DKH-George Town Holdings group, chaired by Tunku Abdullah.